 (5) Liability for damages arising from the separate contractual relationship between a medical facility and patients is excluded.

-(6) Insofar as the liability of the Provider is excluded or limited, this also applies to the personal liability of employees, representatives and vicarious agents.
+(6) Insofar as the Provider's liability is excluded or limited, this also applies to the personal liability of employees, representatives and vicarious agents.

-(7) In the case of tele-therapeutic aftercare according to § 2 paragraph 4, the participant has to make sure for each exercise measure that he is physically and mentally able to perform the exercises without danger and that the environment guarantees the patient a safe exercise performance at any time.
-The patient has to follow the instructions of the therapist - if available - during the exercise performance and basically performs the exercise at his own risk.
+(7) In the case of tele-therapeutic follow-up treatment in accordance with § 2 paragraph 4, the participant must ensure on his/her own responsibility for each exercise measure that he/she is physically and mentally able to carry out the exercises without danger and that the environment guarantees the patient a safe exercise performance at all times.
+The patient must adhere to the previously learned exercise procedures and instructions of the therapist during the exercise and always performs the exercise at his or her own risk.

-(1) The user contract about the Internet offers of Caspar with exception of the tele-therapeutic aftercare runs for an indefinite time.
-It can be terminated at any time by both sides without giving reasons.
-The period of notice is two weeks to the end of the month.
+1) The CASPAR user contract, with the exception of the tele-therapeutic aftercare, runs for the duration of the implementation of the tele-therapeutic aftercare.
+It can be terminated in advance at any time by either party without giving reasons.
+The notice period is two weeks to the end of the month.
 An active therapy plan is terminated on the termination date.

-(2) The duration of a tele-therapeutic aftercare within the meaning of § 2 paragraph 4 corresponds to the therapy plan and ends with its expiry without the need for termination.
-If the participant is not active on Caspar for 21 days, he is considered a "dropout" and the tele-therapeutic aftercare will not be continued.
-In this case, the teletherapeutic aftercare and all related services provided by Caspar will end without the need for termination.
+(4) The term of a tele-therapeutic aftercare in the sense of § 2 paragraph 4 corresponds to the therapy plan and ends with its expiration without the need for a cancellation.
+If the participant is not active on CASPAR for 21 days, the participant is considered a "dropout" and the tele-therapeutic aftercare will not be continued.
+In this case, the tele-therapeutic aftercare and all related services by CASPAR will end without the need for termination.

-(3) Notice of termination must be given in text form.
-The patient can send it by email to firstname.lastname@example.org or by letter to GOREHA GmbH, Neue Schönhauser Straße 20, 10178 Berlin.
-With the effectiveness of the termination, access to Caspar is blocked.
+(5) The termination must be in text form.
+The Patient may send it by e-mail to firstname.lastname@example.org or by letter to GOREHA GmbH, Neue Schönhauser Straße 20, 10178 Berlin.
+When the termination takes effect, access to CASPAR will be blocked.

-(4) The Provider reserves the right, in the event of suspicion of misuse or significant breach of contract, to investigate these processes, to take appropriate precautions and, in the event of justified suspicion, to block the User's access.
-If the suspicion can be dispelled, the blocking will be lifted again, otherwise the Provider is entitled to an extraordinary right of termination without notice.
+(6) The Provider reserves the right, in the event of suspicion of any other misuse or material breach of contract, to investigate these events, to take appropriate precautions and, in the event of justified suspicion, to block the User's access.
+If the suspicion can be dispelled, the blocking will be lifted again, otherwise the Provider has an extraordinary right of termination without notice.

 § 10 Prices